-Figure 3.6.
-Observed global $CO_2$ emissions from fossil fuel burning and cement production compared with IPCC emissions scenarios (Le Quéré et al. 2009).
+Figure 6.
+Observed Global CO2 Emissions from Fossil Fuel Burning and Cement Production Compared with IPCC Emissions Scenarios (Le Quéré et al. 2009).
 The shaded area covers all scenarios used to project climate change by the IPCC.
-Actual emissions began following the high emissions scenario in 2006 A1FI is high emissions scenario; B1 is low emissions scenario.
+Actual emissions began following tracking the high emissions scenario in 2006, implying that we are on track with the high emissions scenario.
+A1FI is high emissions scenario; B1 is low emissions scenario.
 (Source: Allison et al. 2009)

 - 5. Where available, this section presents projections for the low and high emissions scenarios with the widely used temporal benchmarks of mid-century and late-century (21st century).
-In some cases, only end-of-century projections are found in the literature.
+In some cases, only end of century projections are found in the literature.
 The projections are global or regional.
 The grid scale of climate change models is approximately 2 degrees longitude-latitude, too coarse for Ocean SAMP scale projections. - 6.
-With accelerating greenhouse gas emissions, changes in global climate trends have occurred faster than predicted, with no indication of a slow-down or pause, and future changes could be more severe and arise more quickly than predicted (Allison et al. 2009).
-An example of such a positive feedback loop affecting climate change is the release of methane, a greenhouse gas, from the melting of permafrost areas leading to further warming.
+With accelerating greenhouse gas emissions, changes in global climate trends have occurred faster than predicted, with no indication of a slow-down or pause and future changes could be more severe and arise more quickly than predicted (Allison et al. 2009).
+An example of such a positive feedback loop affecting climate change is the release of methane from the permafrost areas leading to increased greenhouse gas emissions from increased methane due to melting ice and causing further subsequent warming.
 Scientists warn that current and continuing climate change may lead to permanent and irreversible changes in natural systems.
 These are referred to as "tipping points" in which a critical threshold is reached where the state of a system is altered (Lenton et al. 2008; Schellnhuber 2009).
-There are a number of tipping points predicted to occur in the climate system, based on its current non-linear dynamics, and as revealed by past abrupt climate changes and climate models (Schellnhuber 2009).
+There are a number of tipping points in the climate system, based on its current non-linear dynamics, and as revealed by past abrupt climate changes and climate models (Schellnhuber 2009).
 Among the tipping points are the complete disappearance of Arctic sea ice in summer, leading to drastic changes in ocean circulation and climate patterns across the whole Northern Hemisphere; acceleration of ice loss from the Greenland and Antarctic ice sheets, driving rates of sea level rise to 6 feet or more per century; collapse of the Atlantic thermohaline circulation; and, ocean acidification from carbon dioxide absorption, causing massive disruption in ocean food webs (NRC 2002; Lenton et al. 2008; Overpeck and Weiss 2009).

-320.1.
-Air Temperature Projections
+320.1 Air Temperature Projections

-Projections of greenhouse gas emission under low and high scenarios estimate global mean temperatures warming 2°C to 7°C (3.6°F to 12.6°F) by the end of the century (Figure 3.7) (Allison et al. 2009; Richardson et al. 2009).
-This range surpasses the estimated threshold range of 1°C to 3°C (1.8°F to 5.4°F) increases for dangerous climate tipping points, such as the melting of summer Arctic sea ice, Himalayan glaciers, and the Greenland ice sheet (Ramanathan and Feng 2008 in UNEP 2009).
+Projections of greenhouse gas emission under low and high scenarios estimate global mean temperatures warming 2-7°C (3.6-12.6°F) by the end of the century (Figure 7) (Allison et al. 2009; Richardson et al. 2009).
+This range surpasses the estimated threshold range of 1-3°C (1.8-5.4°F) increases for dangerous climate tipping-points, such as the melting of summer Arctic sea-ice, Himalayan glaciers and the Greenland ice sheet (Ramanathan and Feng 2008 in UNEP 2009).
 An increase above 2°C (3.6°F) is cited as being a threshold beyond which the consequences from global warming will cause severe environmental and societal disruptions worldwide (Richardson et al. 2009).

-Figure 3.7.
-Mean values of projected surface warming (compared to the 1980-1999 base period) for the Special Report on Emmisions Scenarios (SRES) scenarios A2 (red - higher emissions), A1B (green - intermediate emissions) and B1 (blue - lower emissions).
+Figure 7.
+Mean Values of Projected Surface Warming (compared to the 1980-1999 base period) for the Special Report on Emissions Scenarios (SRES) scenarios A2 (red - higher emissions), A1B (green - intermediate emissions) and B1 (blue - lower emissions).
 Projections when emissions are kept constant from 2000 levels are shown (orange).
 Lines show the multi-model means, shading denotes the $\pm 1$ standard deviation range (Source: IPCC 2007).